David Strackany

-Paleo, aka David Strackany, is an American singer of folk music who is notable for writing a song every day for 365 days using a "half-size children's guitar" while living out of his car and being essentially homeless.
+David Andrew Strackany, aka Paleo, is an American singer of folk music who is notable for writing a song every day for 365 days using a "half-size children's guitar" while living out of his car and being essentially homeless.
 He plays acoustic guitar and sings and in 2005 began touring the United States.
 He has a recording arrangement with an indie music label named Partisan Records.

 Music career

 Beginnings

 Strackany was born in 1981.
 He graduated from college but was dissatisfied with service-level jobs and so he decided to become a songwriter.
 He chose the moniker Paleo after seeing a paleontology exhibit of butterflies in Prague.
 He explained:

 He exchanged his collection of music CDs for a tattoo.
 In a subsequent interview, he recalled that he thought he could "make a living making music" but wasn't sure how this would happen.
 He has had a variety of musical influences from pop culture but one in particular that stands out is the musical Jesus Christ Superstar which he describes as a guilty pleasure.
 He has a creative temperament, and in an interview, described himself as living "inwardly":

 He explained after a performance in Syracuse, New York on April 7, 2007, that his half-sized children's guitar was more efficient since it allowed him to play while driving; he named the guitar "Oh!
 Susanna" after the Stephen Foster song.